Hashir-Jamil/LongBox/LOG.md

     Group Meeting (All Members): Met with professor and discussed documentation for submission, bug reports, issue tracking,
     Ahan: Refactoring: removed all instances of CommentDto and Comment constructors throughout the code, used Java Beans in its place.
 Also made a frame for other user that views its comments.
 Added a social panel that currently displays all the users registerd.
     Eric: Most, if not all, countries are mapped to their proper continent.
 Added test cases for favouriting, trending, and advanced search
+    Oscar: Continued working on fixes for star rating system.

 ## Thursday, March 21st, 2024

     Hashir: Worked on refactoring tasks and addressed bugs
     Ahan: Completed my user story for ITR3, full functioning of social panel with a filter feature to filter based on the number of comics reading/ finished and more/ less.
 Added tests for a new method used.
 Added more enteries in the script for users.
+    Oscar: Continued working on fixes for star rating system.

 ## Sunday, March 24th, 2024